benarnav/arrivals-board/README.md

 - Wall power adapter to USB C (5V 2.5A), similar to [this one](https://www.adafruit.com/product/1995).
 Note: the linked adapter also requires a Micro B USB to USB C [adapter](https://www.adafruit.com/product/4299)

 ### Software
 1. Follow the [instructions on this page](https://learn.adafruit.com/adafruit-matrixportal-s3/prep-the-matrixportal) to prepared the display and install CircuitPython.
+Download the [library files](https://circuitpython.org/libraries) here.
 Ensure the following are placed inside the `lib` folder when installing libraries:
     - adafruit_bitmap_font/
     - adafruit_bus_device/
     - adafruit_display_shapes/